CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 ### Task 1 - Enable Guest Users to perform self service sign-up

+In this task, you'll configure settings to allow guest users to sign up for access on their own in Microsoft Entra by enabling the self-service sign-up feature.

 1. Sign in to the https://entra.microsoft.com

 1. On the **Pick an account** page, select **<inject key="AzureAdUserEmail"></inject>**.